Bautistao2/EDA-and-predictor-for-Employee-Eligible-for-Promotion/README.md

 ![](https://github.com/Bautistao2/Potential-employee-promoted-APP/blob/main/images/PerformanceScore3.png)
 ## 3. Build and training prediction model
 I made the prediction model to know which employee will be promoted,, based on features of the employee, after having analyzed the data and the confusion matrix.
 ![](https://github.com/Bautistao2/Potential-employee-promoted-APP/blob/main/images/Matrix_Confusion.png)

-To do this I follow the usual steps:
 ### Data preprocessing

 - Change categorical variables to numerical variables